proud609/Bastet/README.md

 poetry run python cli/main.py scan
 ```

-The script will scan all contracts in the `smart-contracts` directory using the processor workflows that you have activated by turning on their respective switch buttons.
+The script will scan all contracts in the `dataset/scan_queue` directory using the processor workflows that you have activated by turning on their respective switch buttons.

+> you can use flag `--help` for detail information of flag you can use

 ### Scan Single Contract with Single Processor Workflow